djeada/Computational-Fluid-Dynamics-CFD-Resources/scripts/simulations/rayleigh_benard_convection/README.md

 - **Cell Size**: Computed as `WINDOW_SIZE // GRID_SIZE`
 - **Temperature Range**: [0.0, 1.0]

-## Explanation of the Script
+## Detailed Explanation

-1. **Initialization**:
+### Initialization

-    - Import necessary libraries (Pygame, NumPy, multiprocessing).
+- **Libraries**: Imports necessary libraries (Pygame, NumPy, multiprocessing).
-    - Set up simulation parameters.
+- **Simulation Parameters**: Sets up the grid size, window size, frame rate, and other simulation parameters.
-    - Initialize Pygame for visualization.
+- **Pygame Setup**: Initializes Pygame for visualization.

-2. **Temperature to Color Conversion**:
+### Temperature to Color Conversion

-    - Define a function to map temperature values to colors for visualization.
+- **Function**: Defines a function to map temperature values to colors for visual representation.

-3. **Grid Initialization**:
+### Grid Initialization

-    - Initialize the grid with a linear temperature gradient from 1.0 (bottom) to 0.0 (top).
+- **Temperature Gradient**: Initializes the grid with a temperature gradient, with higher temperatures at the bottom and lower temperatures at the top.

-4. **Cell Update Function**:
+### Cell Update Function

-    - Define a function to update the temperature of a cell based on its neighbors and velocity field.
+- **Temperature Update**: Defines a function to update the temperature of a cell based on its neighbors and velocity field.
-    - Use multiprocessing for efficient computation.
+- **Multiprocessing**: Utilizes multiprocessing for efficient computation of temperature updates.

-5. **Grid Update**:
+### Grid Update

-    - Define a function to update the entire grid using multiprocessing to parallelize cell updates.
+- **Parallel Updates**: Defines a function to update the entire grid using multiprocessing to parallelize cell updates.

-6. **Velocity Update**:
+### Velocity Update

-    - Define a function to update the velocity fields based on the temperature gradient.
+- **Gradient-Based Update**: Defines a function to update the velocity fields based on the temperature gradient.

-7. **Grid Drawing**:
+### Grid Drawing

-    - Define a function to draw the grid on the Pygame window using the color mapping.
+- **Visualization**: Defines a function to draw the grid on the Pygame window using the color mapping function.

-8. **Main Loop**:
+### Main Loop

-    - Initialize the grid and velocity fields.
+- **Initialization**: Initializes the grid and velocity fields.
-    - Run the main loop to continuously update and draw the grid.
+- **Continuous Update**: Runs the main loop to continuously update and draw the grid.
-    - Handle Pygame events for quitting the simulation.
+- **Event Handling**: Handles Pygame events to allow quitting the simulation.

 ## Running the Script

-1. Ensure you have Pygame and NumPy installed.
+1. **Dependencies**: Ensure you have Pygame and NumPy installed.
-2. Run the script to start the simulation.
+2. **Execution**: Run the script to start the simulation.
-3. The simulation window will display the evolving temperature field with colors indicating different temperatures.
+3. **Visualization**: The simulation window will display the evolving temperature field, with colors indicating different temperatures.